AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 * **Documentation and code samples:** Text in *italics* represents a variable that you provide or pass in when making or receiving [!DNL API] data.
 Replace *italicised* text with your own code, parameters, or other required information.

+## Authentication {#authentication}

+The Audience Manager REST APIs support two authentication methods.

+* [JWT (Service Account) Authentication](#jwt) is the recommended authentication method.
+* [OAuth Authentication (deprecated)](#oauth).
+Customers with existing OAuth integrations can continue using this method.

+>[!IMPORTANT]
+>
+>Depending on your authentication method, you need to adjust your request URLs accordingly.
+See the [Environments](#environments) section for details about the hostnames that you should use.

 ## JWT (Service Account) Authentication {#jwt}

 To establish a secure service-to-service Adobe I/O API session, you must create a JSON Web Token (JWT) that encapsulates the identity of your integration, and then exchange it for an access token.
 Every request to an Adobe service must include the access token in the Authorization header, along with the API Key (Client ID) that was generated when you created the [Service Account Integration](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/ServiceAccountIntegration.md) in the [Adobe I/O Console](https://console.adobe.io/).